 For example, in the game Dark Souls, after fighting a boss, there is no logical reasoning behind why that boss was so difficult to defeat.

 I love this game as much as any player, but one of the problems is it’s just way too challenging without any explanation or logic behind that challenge.
-(I will not explain about this because my point has already been explained quite well.)

 Now with most games out there, like Final Fantasy and GTA, there are many side quests and mini-games in order to level up your character or just have some fun while completing those quests.